urban-bot/urban-bot/docs/DOCS.md

 <Image title={<b>some text</b>} />
 ```
 #### buttons
-> Buttons will be attached with a message.
+> Buttons are attached to a message.
 ###### optional
 [`ButtonGroup`](#buttongroup)
 ```javascript